International Climate Goals

 -

-Skim the full infographic, paying attention to things like prominent colors, numbers, charts, and types of text.
-How do you know where to start and which direction to read?
-How do you know what numbers are most important?
+Preview the questions below, and then skim the full infographic, paying attention to things like prominent colors, numbers, charts, and types of text.
+How do you know where to start and in which direction to read?
+How do you know which numbers are most important?
 What concept is the focus of the graphic?
-What big questions do you have?

 - What countries are most responsible for current carbon dioxide emissions?